ZamElek/nextcloud-android-alpine/README.md

 - Alpine wiki: https://wiki.alpinelinux.org/wiki/Nextcloud

 ### Configure Nginx
-Use the provided template as a starting point and adapt paths/domains as needed:
-- File in this repo: `nginx/nextcloud.massage4u.vip.conf`

-Copy it into Alpine and place it, for example, at `/etc/nginx/http.d/nextcloud.conf`, then reload Nginx inside chroot.
+Begin with the provided Nginx configuration template and modify it to suit your specific paths and domain names.
+You can find an example in the official Nextcloud documentation: https://github.com/nextcloud/documentation/blob/master/admin_manual/installation/nginx.rst Copy it into Alpine and place it, for example, at `/etc/nginx/http.d/nextcloud.conf`, then reload Nginx inside chroot.

 ### Start/Restart services (inside chroot)
 ```bash